-- Utility workers in your street – Always call to confirm that there is work authorized in that area.
-Criminals often pose as utility workers so they can watch people coming/going in the street.
+- Utility workers in your street – Always call to confirm that work is authorized in that area.
+Criminals often pose as utility workers to watch people coming/going in the street.

 - People going door-to-door – such as religious groups or political canvassers.
 Often these people are legit – but call their head office to confirm they were supposed to be in your area.

 - Strange vehicles – especially with tinted windows.
-If anyone is sitting in the vehicle for a long time, they might be scoping out the area for targets.
-Take note of the license number and make/model of vehicle!
+Anyone sitting in the car for a long time might be scoping out the area for targets.
+Take note of the license number and make/model of car!